AHS Nutrition and Dietetics

-Welcome to our home page!
-The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitians/registered dietitian nutritionists (RD/RDN).
-This CFND concentration is structured within the major of Hospitality Management and Dietetics (HMD) at WKU.
-The major is within the Department of Family & Consumer Sciences.
+The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitian nutritionists (RDN).
+The Nutrition and Dietetics program is one of three concentrations within the Hospitality Management and Dietetics (HMD) major at WKU.
+Explore our website and student handbook for information on admission requirements, curriculum, estimated expenses, policies and more.

 Students interested in becoming an RD/RDN should be committed to academic achievement and have a strong science foundation.
 Courses in food preparation, medical nutrition therapy, management, biology, and chemistry are taken.
 This vital and growing profession offers a variety of career opportunities that include nutrition counseling, wellness, and food service management.

-- Complete at least a bachelor's degree at an accredited college or university in the United States and complete course work approved by ACEND.
-Completion of the CFND concentration, within the HMD major, at Western Kentucky University allows for the completion of the bachelor's degree and the necessary course work.
+Completion of the Nutrition and Dietetics concentration, within the HMD major, at Western Kentucky University allows for the completion of the bachelor's degree and the necessary course work.

 - medical nutrition therapy in hospitals and long-term care facilities